-The report body properties, such as border and fill color, by right-clicking the white area of the design surface, outside any report items, and clicking Body Properties.
+The report body properties, such as border and fill color, by right-clicking the white area of the design surface, outside any report items, and selecting Body Properties.

-The properties of the report itself, such as page setup, by right-clicking the gray area around the design surface and clicking Report Properties.
+The properties of the report itself, such as page setup, by right-clicking the gray area around the design surface and selecting Report Properties.

-The properties of report items by right-clicking them and clicking Properties.
+The properties of report items by right-clicking them and selecting Properties.

 For information about using the keyboard to manipulate items on the design surface, see Keyboard Shortcuts (Report Builder)